High-Protein Taco Soup

 Scale

-• 1 can corn, drained (or frozen corn)
+1 can corn, drained or frozen corn

-• Salt and pepper to taste
+Salt and black pepper, to taste

-• Optional for extra protein: plain Greek yogurt, extra beans, or unflavored protein powder
+Optional: Greek yogurt, extra beans, or unflavored protein powder

 Instructions

-3. Bring to a gentle boil, then lower heat and let it simmer for 20 to 25 minutes.
+5. Reduce heat and simmer 20 to 25 minutes.

-4. Taste and adjust salt, pepper, or seasoning.
+7. Taste and adjust salt, pepper, or seasoning.

 Notes